Square Biz: Cover versions and appearances in media

 In 2002, a new version of this song, titled "Hollywood Square Biz", was used as the theme to the popular game show Hollywood Squares when it was known as H2 at the time from 2002 to 2004.

-In 2000 "Crip Hop" (Tha Eastsidaz featuring Snoop Dogg).
-Baby Boy soundtrack containing hip-hop and R&B music was released by Universal Records on June 19, 2001.
+In 2000, the song "Crip Hop" (Tha Eastsidaz featuring Snoop Dogg), featured on the Baby Boy soundtrack and released by Universal Records on June 19, 2001, sampled Square Biz.

 In 2002, En Vogue performed a cover of the song on their concert DVD, Live in the USA.

 Missy Elliott uses an interpolation of a verse from Square Biz in Ciara's 2004 hit single, "1, 2 Step".

 The Firm's "Firm Biz" contains a sample based on the song featuring Dawn Robinson from their first and only album The Album in 1997.

 "Real Love" by Master P featuring Sera-Lynn, 2002.

 In 2022, a cover of the song was performed by JoJo on YouTube.

 Chart performance

-The song managed to peak at #3 on Billboard's R&B Charts, becoming Marie's highest peak on the chart at the time.
-The song managed to peak at #12 on Billboard's Club Play Singles, while performing moderately on Billboard's Pop Singles, peaking only at #50, becoming her second single to chart on the Pop Singles chart.
+The song managed to peak at #3 on Billboards R&B Charts, becoming Marie's highest peak on the chart at the time.
+The song managed to peak at #12 on Billboards Club Play Singles, while performing moderately on Billboards Pop Singles, peaking only at #50, becoming her second single to chart on the Pop Singles chart.